 If you or anyone going on holiday with you is unable to go for any reason or decides that he/she does not want to take the holiday, you may transfer the booking to someone else deemed acceptable by us providing you meet the following requirements:

-Adequate and appropriate travel insurance is essential for your protection.
-Each member of your party must have either the holiday insurance policy we offer which is arranged by Rock Insurance Services Ltd or another policy giving at least equal cover.
+Adequate and appropriate travel insurance is essential for your protection and it should be taken out immediately after you have booked your holiday.
+Each member of your party must have either the holiday insurance policy we offer details are available on our website, or another policy giving at least equal cover.
 It is your responsibility to ensure that the insurance cover you purchase is adequate and appropriate for the particular needs of you and your party but it should at a minimum cover the cost of cancellation of your travel arrangements by you, and assistance (including medical costs and repatriation) in the event of accident or illness overseas, as well as compensating you for permanent injury, death, delays or loss of baggage and personal possessions.
 We do not check alternative insurance policies.
 Please read your policy details carefully and take them with you on holiday.

-(a) You must ensure that you and your party have valid acceptable passports, provide any Advance Passenger Information (API) or Electronic System for Travel Authorisation (ESTA) data and secured any appropriate visas required for your holiday (including your journey to and from your holiday destination) - see information on API/ESTA and Passports & Visas in the Holiday Information section for more details.
+You must ensure that you and your party have valid acceptable passports, provided any Advance Passenger Information (API) data and secured any appropriate visas required for your holiday (including your journey to and from your holiday destination) - see information on API and Passports & Visas in the Holiday Information section for more details.
 All costs incurred in obtaining such documentation must be paid by you.
 We regret we cannot accept any liability if you or any member of your party are refused entry onto any transport or into any country due to failure on your part to carry or submit correct documentation or data.
 Many of the airlines that provide the flight element of the arrangements we sell impose fines and costs on us if any passengers who have booked with us do not have the necessary travel or other documents for the countries they are visiting or passing through, even where this occurs through no fault of ours.
-In this situation we have no choice but to pass on to you all fines, costs, surcharges, other financial penalty and other sums of any description, which are imposed on or incurred by us.
+In this situation we have no choice but to pass on to you all fines, costs, surcharges, other financial penalty and other sums of any description which are imposed on or incurred by us.
 You will be responsible for reimbursing us accordingly in full.

-(b) You should check what vaccinations and other health precautions are required or are advisable for your chosen destination and journey with your doctor in good time before departure (also see information on Holiday Healthcare and Safety in the Holiday Information section for more details).
+• You should check what vaccinations and other health precautions are required or are advisable for your chosen destination and journey with your doctor in good time before departure (see also the information on Holiday Healthcare and Safety in the Holiday Information section for more details).

-(d) You must be responsible for the behaviour of yourself and your party.
+• You must be responsible for the behaviour of yourself and your party.
 We can refuse to accept you as a customer or refuse to continue dealing with you by terminating your holiday arrangements if your behaviour is or is likely to be, in our reasonable opinion, or in the reasonable opinion of any airline pilot, accommodation supplier or other person in authority, disruptive, upsetting or dangerous to yourself or anyone else or if you have caused or are likely to cause damage to property.
 We will not pay any refund, compensation or other sum whatsoever or any costs or expenses incurred by you if we have to terminate the holiday arrangements due to your unacceptable behaviour.
 In this situation we will then have no further responsibility for you (including any return travel arrangements).
-If your unacceptable behaviour means you are not allowed to board your outward flight we will treat your booking as cancelled from that moment and you will have to pay full cancellation charges (as shown in the table in clause 14) You must also indemnify us for the full amount of any claim (including legal costs) made against us by any third party as a result of your behaviour.
+If your unacceptable behaviour means you’re not allowed to board your outward flight we will treat your booking as cancelled from that moment and you will be required to pay any unpaid balance of the holiday, without deduction for the unused part of it.
+If your holiday has been paid for in full, you will receive no refund for the unused part of it.
+You will be responsible for fully paying all damages occasioned by your behaviour.

-(e) Prior to booking, you must tell us if you or any member of your party is unwell, infirm, disabled or has reduced mobility, including full details of any requirements relating to this.
-Where we consider it strictly necessary, we may require that a disabled person or person with reduced mobility be accompanied by another person, as a fare paying passenger, who is capable of providing the assistance required.
-In relation to your cruise, this will be based on the cruise carrier assessing the need of the passenger, taking into consideration the design of the ship or port infrastructure and equipment and whether embarkation, disembarkation or carriage may be undertaken in a safe or operationally feasible manner.
-This may vary from vessel to vessel.
-Prior to booking, you must provide details of any medical equipment you intend to bring on board so that we/the cruise carrier can determine whether such equipment can be carried safely.
-You must also ensure that you can operate the equipment; that the equipment would be safe to use on board (please check with the manufacturer/supplier); and that it is in good working order (arranging for enough equipment/supplies to last the journey).
-It will also be your responsibility to arrange delivery to the docks of all medical equipment.
-If in our/the cruise carrier’s reasonable opinion, your chosen holiday is not suitable for your condition or disability or you are not travelling with someone who can provide all assistance you may reasonably require, we have the right to refuse to accept the booking, taking into consideration the design of the ship or port infrastructure and equipment and whether embarkation, disembarkation or carriage may be undertaken in a safe or operationally feasible manner.
+• If, in Avalon’s reasonable opinion, your chosen holiday is not suitable for your condition or disability or you are not travelling with someone who can provide all assistance you may reasonably require, we have the right to refuse to accept the booking, taking into consideration the design of the ship or port infrastructure and equipment and whether embarkation, disembarkation or carriage may be undertaken in a safe or operationally feasible manner.
 If you do not give us full details of your medical problem or disability at the time of booking, we can also cancel the booking when we find out the full details if in our reasonable opinion the holiday is not suitable or you are not travelling with someone who can provide all assistance reasonably required.
-If we cancel in this situation, cancellation charges as set out in clause 14 must be paid by the person concerned, and we will have no liability for any other costs or expenses you incur as a result.
+If we cancel in this situation, cancellation charges as set out in clause 15 must be paid by the person concerned, and we will have no liability for any other costs or expenses you incur as a result.

 18. Financial Security